andriniaina/andriniaina.github.io/cv/cv_en.markdown

 **.NET Developer for the commodities department (SGCIB/CTY) of the Société Générale**

-Complex technical environment where we needed to find the right balance between technical debt and innovation.
+Complex technical environment where we needed to find the right balance between respecting the existing legacy code, and the willing to innovate.

 Maintained tools for *Front Office*: